 Since the Village of Pinecrest incorporated as a municipality in 1996, it has adopted impact fees to pay for a portion of the costs of Police, Parks and Recreation, Stormwater Drainage, Municipal Facilities, and Potable Water infrastructure and facilities necessary to support new growth and development occurring in the community.
 In November 2018, the Village hired Tischler Bise, Inc. to complete an evaluation of existing impact fees, and to make recommendations regarding adjustments to the fee schedule based on a study of current demographic trends, growth and development that is projected to occur, and an evaluation of necessary capital expenditures.

-Tischler Bise has completed an analysis of the Village's current Police, Parks and Recreation, Municipal Facilities, and Stormwater Drainage impact fees based on the most current local data.
-As indicated in the attached Draft 2019 Impact Fee Update, dated June 3, 2019, "impact fees are one-time payments used to construct system improvements needed to accommodate new development.
+Tischler Bise has recently completed an analysis of the Village's current Police, Parks and Recreation, Municipal Facilities, and Stormwater Drainage impact fees based on the most current local data.
+As indicated in the attached 2019 Impact Fee Update, dated August 19, 2019, "impact fees are one-time payments used to construct system improvements needed to accommodate new development.
 An impact fee represents new growth's proportionate share of capital facility needs".
-Tischler Bise is scheduled to provide a presentation of its findings and recommendations to the Village Council on June 11, 2019.

-The draft impact fee study recommends an increase in impact fees with considerably higher Parks and Recreation and Police impact fees.
+The impact fee study recommends an increase in impact fees with considerably higher Parks and Recreation and Police impact fees.
 The proposed increase in the Parks and Recreation impact fee is due to the inclusion of the Community Center in the assessment, and the proposed increase in the Police impact fee is the result of the addition of a facilities component.